dougBelcher/100-days-of-code/log.md

 **Today's Progress**: Spent the entire time trying to work with PyCharm

 **Thoughts:** Frustrating but informative.
 I was able to figure out a number of things to get it working, thanks internet!

+### Day 47: 13 Aug 2019

+**Today's Progress**: Went back to thePython Basics book to get further into it.

+**Thoughts:** Worked through a couple of more issues with PyCharm but mostly worked on exercises.